 Security guards are a human presence that adds a significant complication to the plans of vandals and burglars.
 Unlike home security equipment that is predictable, security guards can alter their routes and routines to make it more difficult for burglars to predict where they will be at any given time.
 Security guards in uniform are also frequently mistaken as police officers from a distance, which adds to their ability to act as a deterrent.

 Guards who are intelligent and well-trained also recognize potential hazards and security risks, allowing you to deal with them before they can be exploited.
 A good guard reports anything wrong with the property and can fix a lot of simple problems himself while on duty.

-The main disadvantage to using security guards is cost.
-You either have to pay your security guards personally, or you hire a security company.
+The main disadvantage of using security guards is cost.
+You either have to pay your security guards personally or you hire a security company.
 That company then pays the guard a percentage of what you pay it.

 The other disadvantage is supervision.
 Security companies have contractual obligations to various clients to provide a certain number of officers to a given post.
 If the company cannot supply the contracted number of guards, it is in breach of contract.
 The security business has a notoriously high turnover, so security companies have to hire new people frequently.
-As a result, the companies often have higher demand for guards than they do a supply to meet it.
+As a result, the companies often have a higher demand for guards than they have a supply to meet it.
 This results in people being hired who aren’t properly qualified to perform those job duties.
-The severity of this problem varies state-to-state and company-to-company.
+The severity of this problem varies state to state and company to company.
 Some states require guards to be licensed and to go through a training program while other states don’t.